loustevenshere/loustevenshere/README.md

 Hello 👋

 I am a former High School Social Studies teacher with a passion for learning how the world and the things in it work.
-I began teaching myself programming and programming concepts shortly after I graduated from Wesleyan University with a degree in Economics.
-I have just recently graduated from Lambda School for Web Development and am excited to learn more
+I began teaching myself programming and programming concepts during my time as an undergraduate at Wesleyan University.
+I graduated from univerisity with a degree in Economics but my curiosity about software and computer science stuck with me.
+I have just recently graduated from Lambda School for Web Development and am excited to learn and do more.

 Below is a snapshot of my technical life 📸